title: Nodes and gateways description: Understand Nanami's current routing gateways and the planning-only fallback transport boundary.

 Control plane -> gateway-manager -> gateway-daemon -> observed state -> control plane

-Transport gateways are planned as connectivity fallback only (DERP-like), not routing gateways.
+Fallback transport remains planned as connectivity fallback only (DERP-like), not as a routing gateway or policy router.

 Planned properties: